Skip to main content Skip to footer

 What will you gain from the course?

-• Greater confidence using human rights language and frameworks across internal and external policy, advocacy, influencing and campaigning work
+• Greater confidence using the Human Rights Act across internal and external policy, advocacy, influencing and campaigning work

-• Practical tools for integrating legally protected rights into policy, influencing positive social change, campaigning and advocacy work to strengthen outcomes
+• Practical tools for integrating legally protected rights into your internal and external policy, advocacy and campaigns work

-• A clear action plan to advance a human-rights-based approaches across your organisation
+• A clear action plan to advance a human-rights-based approach in an area of your choice

 • Connections with a network of professionals committed to strengthening human rights across the UK

-• A course workbook containing practical human rights information to support your learning
+• A course workbook containing practical human rights information to sustain your learning

 • The opportunity to share learnings and insights at our Annual Human Rights Day gathering in December

-• A certificate upon completion of the policy academy
+• A certificate upon completion of the Policy Academy as a Human Rights Policy Lead.

 Course Costs